Darxo/Hardened/README.md

 	- **Worn Heater Shields** now have 23 Melee Defense (up from 20), 13 Ranged Defense (down from 15) and lose **Shieldwall**
 	- **Worn Kite Shields** now have 13 Melee Defense (down from 15), 23 Ranged Defense (down from 25) and lose **Knock Back**
 	- **Craftable Schrat Shield** no longer spawns saplings
+- Wooden Shields, Kite Shields and Heater Shields which are colored in Mercenary Colors (e.g. your own) grant +5 Resolve while equipped

 ### Throwing Weapon Rework